ThomasRambaud/Youtube-Embed-Universal-Tracking/README.md

 This little JavaScript snippet allows you to handle the events (play, pause, ended, cued, buffering) of any Youtube embedded video and track it to your favorite analytics solution.
-It handles Google Analytics per default automaticaly, but you use your own analytics solution easily.
+It handles Google Analytics per default automaticaly, but you can use your own analytics solution easily.

 Installation: